K3ury99/K3ury99/README.md

 </div>

 <div align="center">
 <h3 align="center">An application developer and tester 👾, interested in the optimization and correct functioning of applications 🛠.
-From time to time I am making improvements to projects and learning new things to implement.🍃</h3>
+From time to time I´m making improvements to projects and learning new things to implement.🍃</h3>
 </div>